 Hi folks.
-So for the first few months of 2019, I went flash-packing across the USA.
+Today we are going to review the Berghaus Rucksack 65l and all it’s glory!
+The first few months of 2019, I went flash-packing across the USA.
 It was an exciting trip, and although I wasn’t actually camping out much, I did a lot of walking.
-During that time, I was been using the Berghaus Trailhead 65 as my main rucksack.
+During that time, I had been using the Berghaus Trailhead 65 as my main rucksack.
 And – having gotten a tonne of use out of it – I thought I would give a review of this sturdy backpack.
 But first, let’s take a look at the specs.

 Overview / Specs